dart-lang/site-www/src/_guides/language/language-tour.md

 literal.
 For example, `'this is a string'` is a string literal, and `true` is a boolean literal.

+{% comment %}
+PENDING: add info about support for Iterable, Future, Stream?
+Those can't be initialized using iterables, but they do have special support...
+{% endcomment %}

 Because every variable in Dart refers to an object—an instance of a *class*—you can usually use *constructors* to initialize variables.
 Some of the built-in types have their own constructors.
 For example, you can